 Introduce individuals to the group first and then the group to the individual.
 For example, 'Mary, this is Jim Wilson, Bob Aspinall and Sue Godstone.
 Everyone, this is Mary Debrett.'
 Married couples are introduced separately, although it is advisable to clarify the relationship ('And this is Sarah, Peter's wife…').
 If possible, offering a little information about each person as you introduce them ('Rupert and I were at school together') will help to break the ice.
 Speak clearly and don't mumble; you don't want people to be left embarrassed, forced into 'I'm sorry, I didn't catch your name' excuses.

 If you are introducing people with titles, err on the side of formality (especially for the older generation) and use 'Lord' and 'Lady' much as you would use 'Mr' and 'Mrs'.
 Don't use the full title (the Marquess of xxxxxxxx) in conversation; this form of address is used for formal correspondence.
 It is up to people with titles to terminate the formality with a simple 'Just call me James…'

 When you are introduced, the traditional response is 'How do you do' (this is a salutation not a question, and requires no response - just say 'How do you do' back).
-To many people this sounds over-formal, and a friendly 'Hello, good to meet you' is becoming the standard response.
+With younger people and in more informal settings you may prefer: ‘Hello’ or even ‘Hi’ but resist adding: ‘Pleased to meet you.’